powsybl/powsybl-optimizer/docs/optimizer/acOptimalPowerflow.md

 - The transformation ratios $\boldsymbol{\rho_{ij}}$ and the shunt susceptances $\boldsymbol{b_{i,s}}$ are continuous in the optimization.
 At the end, these variables may differ from the values associated with the discrete taps of the equipment (see [Network data](inputs.md#network-data)), and rounding may be necessary.
 In the case of transformers, a second optimization can be carried out to adjust the voltage plan to the new transformation ratios after rounding (see [Solving](acOptimalPowerflow.md#solving)).
+- Transformers connected in parallel are grouped and constrained to a common transformation ratio (see [Parallel transformers](#parallel-transformers)).

 ## Constraints